Galaxy Zoo: Cosmic Dawn -- morphological classifications for over 41,000 galaxies in the Euclid Deep Field North from the Hawaii Two-0 Cosmic Dawn survey: Imaging Data

 For source extraction and flux measurements, the H20 pipeline used photometry routines from \textsc{The Farmer} \citep{2023ascl.soft12016W} open-source package, a modified version of \textsc{The Tractor} \citep{2016ascl.soft04008L} that was used for the COSMOS 2020 catalogue \citep{2022ApJS..258...11W}, which fits simple parametric galaxy surface brightness profiles to derive photometry.
 It was necessary to use this over other methods like SExtractor due to the crowded field observed everywhere at these depths.
 As part of this, object detection and segmentation was performed with the Source Extraction and Photometry python library \citep[\textsc{SEP};][]{2016JOSS....1...58B}, while photometric redshifts and physical properties were measured with \textsc{EAZY} \citep{2008ApJ...686.1503B}.

-The subjects consist of deep multi-band cutout images centred on objects identified by the H20 pipeline, limited to those with effective radii $r_{\rm eff} \geq 0.6$ arcsec as the HSC PSF's 0.67 arcsec FWHM made smaller objects too difficult to classify morphologically.
+Each subject consists of a deep multi-band cutout image centred on an object identified by the H20 pipeline, limited to those with effective radii $r_{\rm eff} \geq 0.6$ arcsec as the HSC PSF's 0.67 arcsec FWHM made smaller objects too difficult to classify morphologically.
 In rare cases (<<1 per cent of all detected sources), the pipeline failed to produce suitable photometric models due to a bright neighbouring object, and so for these sources and point sources the detection-measured major axis was used as a proxy for the effective radius.
-By taking into account assumptions regarding the average background noise, estimates of the HSC-$i$ band magnitudes for these subjects were obtained that were accurate to within $\sim$1 mag, for use in creating image cutouts (see Section~\ref{subsec:cutout-creation}).
+By taking into account assumptions regarding the average background noise, estimates of the HSC-$i$ band magnitudes for these sources were obtained that were accurate to within $\sim$1 mag, for use in creating image cutouts (see Section~\ref{subsec:cutout-creation}).

 In total, this resulted in $\sim$350\,000 sources down to an apparent magnitude of $m_{{\rm HSC}-i}=25$, however this was then limited to only those with $m_{{\rm HSC}-i}<21.5$ to maximise volunteer engagement, based on past Galaxy Zoo iterations and visual inspection of this data set.
 This was because dimmer sources were far more numerous, and far noisier at lower resolution, meaning the vast majority of them would simply be classed as smooth and featureless, with the rest of the decision tree unnecessary.
 Occasionally, the H20 pipeline would let through images that were far too zoomed out, so also excluded were any sources with $r_{\rm eff} \geq 500$ arcsec after confirming that these were indeed all erroneous cutouts.
 As a result, the final data set for \ac{GZCD} contained 47\,347 subjects.